Opening May 2019

 We’re thrilled to announce that we are taking our successful hybrid historic hotel/hostel model to the heart of the Columbia River Gorge.
 This sister property will be located at the 80-year-old Bingen School in Bingen, Washington, and will welcome adventurous travelers exploring the surrounding Columbia River Gorge National Scenic Area.
-Renovations will begin in the Fall 2017, and the hotel is slated to open in Summer 2019.
+Renovations began in the Fall 2017, and the hotel is slated to open in May 2019.

 Old Meets New